Public Stats Frequently Asked Questions (FAQs)

 Q: I have come across several transactions that are noted as stock transactions and have interest expense noted, however there is no amount listed in the debt assumed field.

-A: The income data reported by Public Stats is the latest full fiscal year reported before the date of the closing of the sale.
+A: The income data reported by Public Stats are the latest full fiscal year reported before the date of the closing of the sale.
 It would be incorrect to extrapolate that the sale included the assumption of interest-bearing liabilities from the fact that interest expense was reported for the business before the date of the sale.
+Additionally, if the target did possess debt, the target may retain the debt in the business sale, and use the proceeds from the business sale to repay their outstanding debt.

 Q: Can I print more than one transaction at a time?